framely/community/docs/guide/concepts.md

 After these types are defined at schema level, builder can add annotation on top of it to control the every aspect of this component.
 An example will be what if a user did not specify a value for a required slot, how do we prompt them in a given language.
 As a declarative platform for building a full stack chatbot, different categories of annotations are supported: dialog annotation, storage annotation and backoffice annotation.

 ### Dialog Annotations
  There are times that users do not give all the information needed in one utterance.
 Then we need to define the conversation plan to collect the missing info.
-In Framely, this is done by adding various dialog annotations.
+In OpenCUI, this is done by adding various dialog annotations.
 For example, we specify what question we use to get user's preference on a given slot.

 Dialog annotations can be defined both on slot and frame level.
 Slot level annotations defines how individual slot can be filled.
 This includes whether the slot can take multiple values, whether it need confirmation.
 For frame slot, whether the polymorphism is allowed.
 Frame level annotations are related to multi-slot filling where values for slots need to collectively make business sense.
 This includes annotations like value recommendations and value check.
 Value recommendation provides a user with candidate list so that they can pick one from that instead of input something that is invalid.
 Value check makes sure agent catch user input error as early as possible so that conversation can be efficient.
 Dialog annotations are naturally separated into interaction related and language related, each can be handled by different set of people.
 This makes multiple language support easy.

 ### Storage Annotations
-Framely supports the full stack component, data types (frames) defined on the platform can be persisted to tables in the database.
+OpenCUI supports the full stack component, data types (frames) defined on the platform can be persisted to tables in the database.
 The storage annotation is used to specify how frames are stored in the Postgresql.
 For each slot, Builder can specify how to store them, whether to create an index for it or add a unique constraint.
 And stored procedures can be then be defined on these table and served as function via Postgrest.

 ### Backoffice Annotations
 Aside from being manipulated by users through Postgrest restful API, the persisted data can also be managed via admin web interface.
 In addition to storage annotation, builder can use backoffice annotation to specify how operation team can access these data via that web interface.
 This includes whether they can add row, change cell, etc. Backoffice annotation can also include the hint on what help and safeguard we have on the data entry for each slot.